 When Shadow discards those melodramatic lenses, the sheer scale of its production and stunning cinematography come into play.
 Yimou and his regular director of photography Xiaoding Zhao approach the project with a new, aesthetic distinction.
 In Hero, it was the dance-like capturing of colour.
 Shadow subsequently acts as a poetic emulation of its title where colour is nowhere to be seen (unless it’s the rich volume of blood).
 It’s the beautiful and haunting contrast in the black and white tones that reveals every fluid detail like an ink painting.
 Reflecting that style in its clothing, calligraphy and the panoramic mountains, the grim landscape is a characterized entity for the violence and war.

 But Shadow’s impressive feat belongs to its choreographed action.
 Not only is it portrayed as a kinetic dance but showcases a brilliant level of insane absurdity.
 On a rainy day, I may never look at umbrellas in the same way thanks to Yimou Zhang, turning the traditional protector into a knife-wielding weapon that would make every dance move from Gene Kelly’s Singin’ in the Rain look like a death move.

 Nevertheless, Shadow is an indulgent exercise in patience, lacking a coherent and stable narrative.
 It takes a while to get going, but when it does, it’s a visually spectacular film.
 Yimou Zhang once again reminds us of his trademark beauty, and Shadow is a significant return to form.

-SHADOW is screening as part of the BFI’s London Film Festival 2018.
-For screening details and ticket availability, please visit their website for more details.
+SHADOW screened as part of the BFI’s London Film Festival 2018.
+UK release date TBC.